-Located in Grimsby town centre, close to transport links, Freshney Place Shopping Centre has over 100 retailers and boasts some of the UK’s leading high street brands, including House of Fraser, M&S, Next, Top Shop and HMV.
+Located in the heart of Grimsby town centre, close to transport links, Freshney Place Shopping Centre has many retailers and boasts some of the UK’s leading high street brands, including M&S, Next, TK Maxx, Top Shop, Boots and HMV.
 For more unique items, the shopping centre also includes a number of individual boutiques selling a range of clothing and shoes.

-If you fancy a rest from the shops, you can treat yourself to a coffee and a bite to eat at one of the many food retailers, including Costa Coffee, Cafe Nero, and restaurants in M&S and House of Fraser.
+If you fancy a rest from the shops, you can treat yourself to a coffee and a bite to eat at one of the many food retailers, including Starbucks, Costa Coffee, and BB’s.

 A sophisticated outdoor shopping centre located near to Grimsby’s main bus and rail routes, featuring a variety of independent boutiques, cafes and restaurants for men, women and children.

 There are plenty of independent boutique shops which include exclusive clothing lines and designer ranges for you to choose from.
 There are also a number of niche retailers selling homeware and gifts as well as a bridal shop and two beauty salons.

 A number of events are held at Abbeygate each year, including charity events and the renowned ‘Christmas Lights Switch On’.

 Seaview Street is known as ‘The Oldest Shopping Street in Cleethorpes’.
 It is located close to the beach, St Peter’s Avenue and the local market place and features an abundance of independent retailers selling clothing, home ware, jewellery, gifts and interiors.
 There are also a selection of local cafes and restaurants that are ready to welcome you when you need a rest from all the shops.

 Its quirky charm has even been recognised nationally as the street was shortlisted for the Great British High Street awards 2016.